MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 - You can back up production and sandbox environments.
 - You can't back up the default environment.
 - Sandbox backups are retained for up to 7 days.
 - Manual backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days.
-Manual backups for production environments that don't have Dynamics 365 applications deployed in them will be retained for 7 days.
+Manual backups for production environments that don't have Dynamics 365 applications deployed in them are retained for 7 days.
 - Check your expiration date.

   > [!div class="mx-imgBorder"]